University of Manitoba: World War I

-Many of the university's students went off to fight in the First World War, for which the U of M also served as a training ground.
+Many of the university's students went off to fight in the First World War, for which the University of Manitoba also served as a training ground.
 Between 1914 and 1915, the University Council established a Committee on Military Instruction, authorizing the teaching of military science and tactics, and a university corps is also organized.
 In 1915, the Western Universities Battalion (the 196th) of the Canadian Expeditionary Forces (CEF) was formed.
 On the first of March that year, the appointment of the Canadian Officers' Training Corps of the university was published.

-In 1914, the Manitoba Law School was founded by the U of M and the Law Society of Manitoba as an affiliated college of the university.
+In 1914, the Manitoba Law School was founded by the University of Manitoba and the Law Society of Manitoba as an affiliated college of the university.
 Officially opening on 3 October 1914, the School would have 123 students (including 5 women) and 21 academic staff in 1920.
 On 23 April 1915, a Baccalaureate Address was given at the end of the academic session for the first time in the university's history.
-In 1919, the U of Manitoba would found the first school of architecture in all of western Canada.
+In 1919, the University of Manitoba would found the first school of architecture in all of western Canada.

 In 1916, the Departments of Arts (including Mathematics) and Architecture, the Library, and the administrative offices of the university were moved into the former Law Courts Building.
 Also that year, Englishman Frank E. Nuttall became the first trained librarian for the university.

 In 1916, an Overseas Correspondence Club was established to write letters to UM students serving in England and France during the War, keeping them up-to-date in on University activities during their absence.
 At a March Faculty Council meeting in 1917, taking note of the Russian Revolution, the Faculty ordered the sending of a congratulatory telegram to the Provisional Government of Russia.
 The telegram was subsequently answered by Foreign Minister Pavel Milyukov.

-During this time, university enrollment reduced significantly due to military enlistment; students dropped from 925 in 1914–15 to 662 in 1916–17.
+During this time, university enrolment reduced significantly due to military enlistment; students dropped from 925 in 1914–15 to 662 in 1916–17.

 In 1918, the university's board of governors arranged for all men with a record of overseas service in the CEF, or who have served for a year or more in Canada, to receive full tuition remission in Arts and half tuition fees in Engineering, Architecture, Pharmacy, and Medicine.
 Also this year, the Spanish flu epidemic and the subsequent ban on public meetings closed the university for several weeks from October 11 to December 2.

-By the end of World War I on 11 November 1918, a total of 1160 students and 14 faculty/staff from the U of M enlisted; 123 were killed or died during the war; and 142 received military honors.
+By the end of World War I on 11 November 1918, a total of 1160 students and 14 faculty/staff from the University of Manitoba enlisted; 123 were killed or died during the war; and 142 received military honors.